 5.12.1 There were no new areas of open space that were provided during the monitoring year.
-During that time period there were very few S106 agreements entered in to, so there were no open space receipts in terms of financial sums or land contributions.
-Although outside of the monitoring period, in 2022 a new Open Space Assessment was published which can be access via the link.
-For details of Open Space fund receipts from 2011/12 please see Appendix 4 - table 4.7.
+For details of Open Space fund receipts since 2011/12 please see Appendix 4 - table 4.7.

 5.13 Summary of gains and losses of employment floor space